 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.

 While he was a POW in the camp, Hobart came down with malaria.
 According to the final report on the 192nd Tank Battalion, which was written by 1st Lt.
 Jacques Merrifield after the war, PFC Hobart G. McVay died of malaria at Camp O’Donnell on May 19, 1942.
-He was the 537 POW to die in the camp and was buried in the camp cemetery.
+He was the 537 POW to die in the camp and was buried in the camp cemetery in Grave G, Row 6, Grave 5.

 During this time, in May 1942, his parents received a letter from the War Department.